-- 1. Model portion of situational training after real events which were not handled well. - 2.
-New officers required to wear body cams with live feeds, if economically feasible, for a probationary period.
-If not live feeds, assign an auditor to review live feeds go out in field and request device for review if not a live feed.
+1. Model portion of situational training after real events which were not handled well.
+2. New officers required to wear body cams with live feeds, if economically feasible, for a probationary period.
+If not live feeds, assign an audito to review live feeds go out in field and request device for review if not a live feed.
 The threat of review may be enough.
-If a new officer.
-Determine procedures to "spot" review.
+If a new officer Determine procedures to "spot' review.
 Questionable acts referred to HR committee or citizens' committee for review.
-Terminate if behavior is deemed unaccreatable. - 3.
-All officers required to wear body cams. - I have been in law enforcement 40 years, 26 of this as a Chief of Police.
-I am also a NC law enforcement instructor and a Police Practices Expert in Federal Court. - In addition, I am writing the final 2 chapters of my Ph.D dissertation on crisis intervention. - I believe I could offer a lot of relevant information and experience to the task force.
+Terminate if behavior is deemed unaccentable

+3. All officers required to wear body cams.

+5. An onlers required to wear body came.
+I have been in law enforcement instructor and a Police Practices Expert I have been in law enforcement 40 years, 26 of this as a Chief of Police.
+I am also a NC law enforcement instructor and a Police Practices Expert

+In addition, I am writing the final 2 chapters of my Ph.D dissertation on crisis intervention.

+I believe I could offer a lot of relevant information and experience to the task force.